The stages of execution

 8- The extermination site of Babi Yar in Ukraine.

-When German troops invaded Kiev on 19 September 1941, nearly 100,000 Jews fled the city.
-Accused of preparing attacks and setting fires, the remaining Jews in Kiev are invited by a notice to gather at 8 o'clock in the morning on 29 September 1941 in order to be «resettled» elsewhere.
-They are then framed to the ravine of Babi Yar, north-west of the city where they are murdered by small groups on September 29 and 30, 1941.
-The report of Einsatzgruppe C to its headquarters reports 33,771 Jewish victims.
+When the German troops invade Kiev on September 19, 1941, nearly 100,000 Jews fled the city.
+Accused of having prepared attacks and caused fires, the Jews who remained in Kiev are invited by means of a notice to gather at 8 o'clock in the morning on September 29, 1941, in order to be "resettled" elsewhere.
+They are then escorted to the Babi Yar ravine, northwest of the city where they are assassinated in small groups on 29 and 30 September 1941.
+The report of Einsatzgruppe C to its headquarters states 33,771 Jewish victims.

 Hanna Antonivna Gonovaltchiouk

 Hanna Antonivna Gonovalchiouk.
-Born 1921.
-Interviewed in Berditchev, Zhitomir region on 16 October 2005.
+Born in 1921.
+Interviewed in Berditchev, Zhitomir region on October 16, 2005.
 Direct witness.
 Witness 251.

 © Guillaume Ribot